 There are lots of things to consider and make yourself aware of before deciding upon seeking a mutual exchange.
-We've put together a leaflet that goes over the process, gives tips on creating good mutual exchange adverts, provides advice on health and safety considerations when arranging viewings and lots more.
-You can view this on our website or ask a member of staff for a copy.
+Visit our website for more information on the process, tips on creating good mutual exchange adverts, advice on health and safety considerations when arranging viewings and lots more.
+Go to www.scambs.gov.uk/mutual-exchange